- Academic Affairs

 - University Counsel

-A: Beginning with the 2010-2011 academic year the Department of Education is the lender for all Federal Student Loans (Stafford and Plus Loans) as stated in the Health Care and Education Affordability Reconciliation Act of 2010.
+Beginning with the 2010-2011 academic year, the Department of Education is the lender for all federal student loans (Stafford and Plus Loans) as stated in the Health Care and Education Affordability Reconciliation Act of 2010.

-A: The Budget Control Act of 2011 eliminated the upfront origination fee rebate.
-If you had the rebate in previous years please do remember that the rebate must be repaid if you do not make your first 12 consecutive monthly payments on time (within six days of date due).
+The Budget Control Act of 2011 eliminated the upfront origination fee rebate.
+If you had the rebate in previous years, please remember that the rebate must be repaid if you do not make your first 12 consecutive monthly payments on time (within six days of the due date).

-A: Loans are split evenly between Fall & Spring semesters for all students; depending on the program it is possible students could have their loans split into three between Summer, Fall & Spring semesters.
+Loans are split evenly between the fall and spring semesters for all students.
+Depending on the program, it is possible students could have their loans split into three between the summer, fall, and spring semesters.

-A: Yes, awards are based on that year’s FAFSA not on what was accepted last year.
+Yes, awards are based on that year’s FAFSA, not on what was accepted last year.

-A: Students have the choice to select in-school deferment so that their first payment is due six months after dropping below half-time status, otherwise the first payment is due sixty days after the final disbursement.
+Students have the choice to select in-school deferment so that their first payment is due six months after dropping below half-time status; otherwise, the first payment is due 60 days after the final disbursement.

-A: Students are only limited to the formula of Cost of Attendance minus Other Aid Received, otherwise there is no yearly limit.
+Students are only limited to the formula of Cost of Attendance minus Other Aid Received; otherwise, there is no yearly limit.

-A: Interest accrues daily starting on the day of disbursement (day the funds are released by the Department of Education).
-In a typical Fall & Spring academic year this means that interest begins on the first half of the loan in late August (for most programs) and on the entire loan in mid-January (for most programs).
+Interest accrues daily starting on the day of disbursement (the day the funds are released by the Department of Education).
+In a typical fall and spring academic year, this means that interest begins on the first half of the loan in late August (for most programs) and on the entire loan in mid-January (for most programs).

-A: To determine what your accruing loan interest is on a daily basis you divide your interest rate (converted to decimal) by 365.25 (number of days in a calendar year) this gives you the Interest Rate Factor.
+To determine what your accruing loan interest is on a daily basis, you divide your interest rate (converted to decimal) by 365.25 (number of days in a calendar year), and this gives you the Interest Rate Factor.
 Then multiply the Interest Rate Factor by your outstanding principal balance.
 This is the amount of interest that is accruing daily.
-The interest rate factor for a 7.21% Graduate Plus Loan is 0.000197399.
+The interest rate factor for a 7.21 percent Graduate Plus Loan is 0.000197399.